Meet Two UP

 In May, 2014 Austin Holloway, Maleek Gilliam, Kenneth Kelty, Michael Kozicki graduated in WCU's second inclusive graduation.

 UP Program Purpose

 The WCU University Participant Program is designed to provide a two-year, on-campus living and learning experience for college-age persons with intellectual disabilities.
-The program is limited to four new participants per year, with a maximum enrollment of eight participants.
-During the two-year period, participants are expected to complete requirements for receiving a UP Certificate of Accomplishment based on the successful completion of an Individual Plan for College Participation.
+The program is limited to four new students per year, with a maximum enrollment of eight students.
+During the two-year period, students are expected to complete requirements for receiving a UP Certificate of Accomplishment based on the successful completion of an Individual Plan for College Participation.